Purchases made through links earn us a small commission, at no extra cost to you.

 While exploring along the elevated walkways was a great way to view the glacier up-close, we also thought it was worthwhile to do a boat cruise.
 We enjoyed the different perspective from the water, but the best part was having a “front row seat” to watch the glacier calve.
 We also appreciated that the tour wasn’t rushed so we had plenty of time to admire the towering ice.

-Perito Moreno Glacier was so spectacular that I would go visit it again if I was in the area.
+Perito Moreno Glacier was so spectacular that I would go visit it again if I did another trip to Patagonia.
 Next time I’d love to do an ice trekking tour or even go kayaking in front of the glacier.

 Tips for Visiting Perito Moreno Glacier